|Major Groups > Gilled Mushrooms > Pale-Spored > Waxy Caps > Hygrocybe insipida|

-Here is a tiny red waxy cap that features a thinly sticky cap and stem, along with gills that begin to run down the stem, and small spores.
+Here is a tiny orange waxy cap that features a thinly sticky cap and stem, along with gills that begin to run down the stem, and small spores.
 It is a European species rarely reported in North America, but similar species abound, and North American herbarium records are probably full of mislabeled collections of little red waxies.
-Hygrocybe minitula and Hygrocybe subminitula are similar but feature notched to broadly attached gills and slimier surfaces.
+Hygrocybe minitula and Hygrocybe subminitula are similar but are red and feature slimier surfaces (and the former species has notched to broadly attached gills).

 Ecology: Precise ecological role uncertain (see Lodge and collaborators, 2013).
 The illustrated collection was growing gregariously under hardwoods, in summer, in Illinois.
 Largent (1985) reports this species under coast redwood in fall and winter.

 Cap: 5-20 mm; convex, becoming broadly convex; thinly sticky when fresh; bald; bright yellowish orange; darker over the center; the margin becoming thinly lined.

 Gills: Beginning to run down the stem, or broadly attached to it; distant; thick; dull yellow.

 Stem: 25-30 mm long; 1-2 mm thick; equal, with a slightly tapered base; thinly sticky when fresh; reddish orange, with a whitish base.